Anderson Canyon: Bohemians

 After the Highway was complete, many buildings were left standing on the site from its use as a convict camp.
 During the 1940 and early 1950s, these cabins were rented out to early Bohemians.
 Henry Miller lived in a shack in Anderson Canyon from 1944 to 1947.
+Miller wrote "Into the Nightlife" while living there, and he described his fellow artists as the "Anderson Creek Gang" in Big Sur and the Oranges of Hieronymus Bosch.
+Miller paid $5 per month rent for his shack on the property.